anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-b.md

 4. Securing the CNF Workload Network Traffic using Network Policy and Service Mesh
 5. Seperate Storage Backend for each CNF Workloads
 6. RBAC and secrets Management for CNF Workload
-7. Seperate Isolated view of Logging,Monitoring,Alerting and Tracing for CNF Workloads
+7. Separate Isolated view of Logging, Monitoring, Alerting and Tracing for CNF Workloads